piotay/pfb2025/lectures/bioinfPipesLectureSimon.md

         evalue = float(fields[10]) # this will be a string because
                             # we read in from a file
                             # don't forget to convert to float
-        # collect hits and evalues into dictionary
+        # collect hits and evaluates into dictionary
         if query not in homologs:
             homologs[query] = [ (subject, evalue) ]
         else: